Vjimenez-vasquez/VicRcodes-subset_covid/README.md

 ```
 ## Output

 "subset_covid" will generate 4 files in ".csv" format.
+Examples, if we use "omicron_22" in "label" argument:

 - original_frequencies_omicron_22.csv
 - filtered_frequencies_omicron_22.csv